Often enjoyed during the summer days, Mizu yokan, a chilled Japanese red bean jelly with chestnut is a traditional sweet in Japan.

 - Gather all the ingredients.
 I use a nagashikan (6 x 5 x 2 inch or 15 x 13.5 x 4.5 cm).
 If you do not use a nagashikan, you might want to use a plastic wrap for easy removable out of the mold later on.

 - In a small saucepan, pour 1 ½ cup water and add 1 package (4 g) powdered kanten.
 Whisk well and bring to a boil.

 - Once boiling, lower the heat and let powdered kanten dissolve completely, about 2 minutes.

 - Add red bean paste and dissolve the paste with a silicone spatula.

 - Once red bean paste has completely dissolved, add salt and remove from the heat to let it cool a bit, about 2-3 minutes.

-- Pour mixture into the pan until the bottom of the Nagashikan (or similar size mold) is covered, about ¼ inch thickness.
+- Pour mixture into the pan until the bottom of the nagashikan is covered, about ¼ inch (0.6 cm) thickness.
 Then let it cool at room temperature until the mixture is solidified, about 10 minutes (time varies depending on the temperature of your kitchen).

 - Once solidified, put the chestnuts on top with equal spacing from each other.

 - Pour the rest of mixture over so that it will cover the chestnuts.
 Let it cool on the counter for about 15 minutes, then transfer to the refrigerator until it has completely chilled, about 2 hours.